laurentj/slimerjs/docs/installation.rst

 **at your own risk**.

-If you found issues with unsupported versions of Firefox, please discuss about it in the mailing-list, especially if it is about unstable version fo Firefox.
+If you found issues with unsupported versions of Firefox, please discuss about it in the mailing-list, especially if it is about an unstable version of Firefox.

 .. _launch: